Mother of man left dead on side of road still waiting for police apology

 “I just want the police to be human and treat us with respect and for them to put their hand up and say yes we’re really sorry”.

-Kerry’s auntie said her nephew was unable to get the justice he deserved because of the failings identified in the IPCA findings and the family wanted to know what changes had been made going forward to stop other families having to go through the same trauma.
+Kerry’s aunt said her nephew was unable to get the justice he deserved because of the failings identified in the IPCA findings and the family wanted to know what changes had been made to stop other families having to go through the same trauma.

 It was “sad” it had come to making a complaint to the IPCA, Kerry’s mum said.